top of page

 Morning in St. James - B's late morning grumpiness is interrupted by SBD

-SBD: Zounds but you look unwell Byron - Fletcher! - a dose of salts!!
+SBD: Holy fires but you look unwell, Byron - Fletcher! - a dose of salts!!

-B: It's your confounded fault!
-So enticed I was at your prompting - and the notion of your handy little Dormeuse - I went, after 6pm - to Green Park
+B: Damn your eyes, Scrope - it's your confounded fault!
+So enticed was I at your prompting - and the notion of your handy little Dormeuse - I went, after 6pm, to Green Park

-B: 'Twas but a voice from yonder - I saw - and felt - no material being
+B: 'Twas but a voice from yonder - I saw, nor felt, no material being

 SBD: What? oh, bad luck - still, only your veteran milliners frequent the Royal Parks

-B: The Watch came upon us!! - and be damned to it, you Devil!!!
-If I had dressed down for the occasion - I would be up before the beak at this very moment - and all for naught of pleasure
+B: The Watch came upon us - and to Hades with it, you Devil!!! - if I had dressed down for the occasion, Judge Jeffreys would certes have detained me at his Majesty's leisure - and all for naught of pleasure!

 F brings in the post